distri/require/source/require.coffee.md

 File separator is '/'

     fileSeparator = '/'

+Because we're in the browser window is global.

+    global = window

 Require a module based on a path.
 Each file is its own separate module.